 It goes without question that Amazon is far and away the leader in the category right now, but the company saw its market share plummet during the first quarter of 2018, based on the number of shipments in that three month period.

-Although it does appear that even Amazon simply won’t be able to compete with Google’s virtual assistant over the next few years, with recent hype around the Google Duplex announcement earlier this month.
+Although it does appear that even Amazon simply won’t be able to compete with Google’s virtual assistant over the next few years, with the recent hype around the Google Duplex announcement earlier this month.

 What is Google Duplex?

-Basically it’s the next phase of injecting more personality and human-like behaviour into its AI Assistant.
+Basically, it’s the next phase of injecting more personality and human-like behaviour into its AI Assistant.
 The new technology is able to conduct natural conversations to carry out “real world” tasks over the phone.

 Duplex is a completely automated system, interacting through Google Assistant, that places calls on your behalf in the background, complete with a natural-sounding human voice instead of a robotic one.